A New Era in Airshows: 56 ARS introduces KC-46 demo team

-A KC-46 Pegasus aircraft from Altus Air Force Base, Oklahoma, executes a fly-over at The Wings and Warriors Fly-In at San Marcos, Texas, Nov.
+The 56th Air Refueling Squadron from Altus Air Force Base, Oklahoma made history by debuting the world’s first KC-46 Pegasus demo team at The Wings and Warriors Fly-In at San Marcos, Texas, Nov.
 9, 2024.

-The goal of the fly-over was to give spectators a glimpse into the aircraft’s unique capabilities.
-(U.S. Air Force photo by Airman 1st Class Jonah Bliss)
+The team, representing the newest generation of air refueling capabilities, took center stage to showcase the KC-46’s unique features and the evolution of the Air Force’s tanker fleet.

+For the Airmen on the demo team, this event was more than just a performance, it was a statement about progress and teamwork.

 |Date Taken: